-- 3. The Director of Animal Husbandry and Veterinary Services in his letter read above has sent a proposal for implementation of "Scheme for Poultry Development (SPD)".
-He has reported that the scheme was launched by the Government of Tamil Nadu during 2012-13 and is under continuous implementation till date.
-During 2018-19, Rs.50.00 crore has been sanctioned under 'Scheme for Poultry Development' to encourage backyard poultry rearing and free Aseel birds were distributed to 77,000 rural women beneficiaries in all the 31 districts except Chennai covering 385 blocks. - 4.
-The Director of Animal Husbandry and Veterinary Services has further stated that based on the announcements made and considering the fact that there are economically weaker section of people found in Town panchayats also, it is now proposed to extend the scheme by distributing 25 birds each to 2.40 lakh women beneficiaries in the rural villages as well as in 528 Town panchayats in 31 districts except Chennai at a total cost of Rs.50.00 crore during 2019-20.
+The Director of Animal Husbandry and Veterinary Services has stated that the 'Scheme for Poultry Development (SPD)' was launched by the Government of Tamil Nadu during 2012-13 and is under continuous implementation till date.
+During 2018-19, Rs.50.00 crore was sanctioned under 'Scheme for Poultry Development' to encourage backyard poultry rearing and free Aseel birds were distributed to 77,000 rural women beneficiaries in all the 31 districts except Chennai covering 385 blocks.
+During 2019-20, Rs.50.00 crore was sanctioned to distribute free Aseel birds to 2,40,000 women beneficiaries in village panchayats as well as in town panchayats.
+Since the "Scheme for Poultry Development" is an ongoing scheme, in Budget Estimate 2020-21, Rs.32,18,33,000 has been allotted under Head of Account:2403 00 103 JT which is as follows:-